jnozzi/cocoadev.com/markdown/IgnoreNewMethodsOnOldVersions.md

 ----

 Actually, you're quite right Bo, and it was me who was being dense.
 I just responds-checked any sets and it's running perfectly.
-Sorry about that. --General/GarrettMurray
+Sorry about that. --GarrettMurray